pghalliday/multiplex-stream/README.md

 - should behave correctly with intermediate flow control where data events may get split and/or concatenated
 - should allow the downstream connection to write data first
 - should allow a stream to be named
+- should error if the upstream multiplex already has a connection with the requested name
+- should timeout if no multiplex responds to connect requests
+- should timeout connect requests if the downstream multiplex already has a connection with the requested name as multicasting to more than one multiplex is not a supported use case
+- should end tunnel streams cleanly when the multiplex stream ends

 ## Installation